second-front/data-exercise/README.md

         * Password: `test`
         * Active database: `graph.db`
         * Generated Connection URL: ~~`bolt://localhost:7687`~~
-            * Since Neo4j is a running in a container, you can reference the name (`exercise_neo4j`) as the Docker Connection URL from Juypter
+            * Since Neo4j is a running in a container, you can reference the name (`exercise_neo4j`) as the host name in the Docker Connection URL from Juypter
                 * `"bolt://neo4j:test@exercise_neo4j"`

 1. `exercise_jupyter`